yasuper8/angular-books-crud-lab/README.md

   // inside GoatsShowController, we want to send the user back to goats index (home page) automatically
   $location.path('/');
   ```
+* Since templates are just local HTML files, we'll link them a little differently in when configuring routes.
+Give the full file name: `templates/goats-show.html`.

 ### Stretch Challenges